Solar System Physics

 Planetary Magnetospheres and Ionospheres

-To investigate the effect of solar material as it interacts with planets, and how it affects the loss of planetary atmospheres, particularly at Venus; Compare the behaviour of the magnetospheres, ionospheres and exospheres of the inner Solar System planets.
+To investigate the effect of solar material as it interacts with planets, and how it affects the loss of planetary atmospheres, particularly at Venus; Compare the behaviour of the magnetospheres, ionospheres and exospheres of the Solar System planets.
+We are responsible via Europlanet for implementing the new European Planetary Space Weather Service.

 Planetary Surfaces and Robotic Exploration